 - 1 (13.5 ounce) can full-fat coconut milk - refrigerated in advance - white solid coconut cream portion only**

-- 1 large zucchini, ends removed, peeled and chopped (2 cups when chopped)
+- 1 large zucchini, ends removed, chopped (2 cups when chopped)

 - 1.5 tablespoons pure vanilla extract